Got a question? We'd love to help!

 Wefunder supports 3 different ways to legally raise funding from investors in all 50 states under federal law: Regulation Crowdfunding, Regulation D Rule 506, and Regulation A+.
 Each has their own strengths.

 **Rich means accredited investors with $1M+ in net worth (minus their home) or who've earned more than $200K per year ($300k with spouse) in each of the past 2 years.
 It also means institutions like banks and VCs.
-Technically, 35 non-rich unaccredited investors are allowed.
+Investors must verify their accredited status to invest under Reg D.

 Which should I use?

-Regulation Crowdfunding is our bread & butter – it's used by over 90% of the companies on Wefunder.
-It turns your most passionate fans into investors that are a marketing force, and puts you in front of 900K investors on Wefunder.
+Regulation Crowdfunding (Reg CF) is our bread & butter – it's used by over 90% of the companies on Wefunder.
+It turns your most passionate fans into investors that are a marketing force, and puts you in front of 1M+ investors on Wefunder.

 Regulation D, Rule 506c allows you to raise an unlimited amount from accredited investors and permits 'general solicitation' (advertising).
-We use Rule 506(c) to help you raise more than $5M (if you hit the Regulation Crowdfunding maximum) by moving over accredited investors into a concurrent offering.1
+We use Rule 506(c) to help you raise more than $5M (if you hit the Reg CF maximum) by moving over accredited investors into a concurrent offering.1

-Regulation A+ is best for late-stage companies with serious traction, seeking to raise up to $75M publicly.
+Regulation A+ (Reg A) is best for late-stage companies with serious traction, seeking to raise up to $75M publicly.
 It’s like a "mini-IPO."
 Since there's a hefty up-front cost & considerable legal work for Reg A+, we usually recommend founders first launch a Reg CF and then get started on the Reg A+ legal biz.